 Advanced Persistent Threat

-An advanced persistent threat (APT) is a long yet targeted cyberattack in which an intruder access to a network but remains undetected for a period of time.
+An advanced persistent threat (APT) is one of the types of cyber security threats or cybersecurity threats long yet targeted cyberattack in which an intruder access to a network but remains undetected for a period of time.
 The intention of an APT attack is to monitor network activity and grab the data rather than cause damage to the network or organization.

 APT attacks target organizations in sectors like; national defense, manufacturing and the financial industry – those deal with high-value information, including military plans, intellectual property, and other data.